mdsrosa/routes_api/README.md

 #### GET /routes

-This is endpoint lists all routes in the database.
+This endpoint lists all routes in the database.

 #### cURL Example